nc5ng/nc5ng.github.io/_posts/2018-03-05-gmt-docker.md

 categories: anouncement
 ---

-GMT Docker Images with GMT6.0 Trunk Builds are Posted to Docker Hub.
-Please See: [Project Page for more information](/projects/gmt-docker)
+Docker Images with development builds of the latest`GMT 6.0.0` SVN trunk revisions are Posted to Docker Hub.
+See the [Project Page](/projects/gmt-docker) for more information.